The politics of epidemic response and the privatization of global health security: The global Emergency Medical Teams initiative

 About the project

-- What consequences does the development of global health emergency capacities have for state sovereignty and global humanitarian responsibility during an epidemic?
+- What consequences does the development of global and often private health emergency capacities (such as EMTs) have for state sovereignty and global humanitarian responsibility during an epidemic, and how are they perceived by recipient countries?

 The project is financed by a personal PhD Fellowship (2019-2023) from the Centre from Development and the Environment, University of Oslo awarded to Antoine de Bengy Puyvallée.